-The Stern Grove Festival Venue
+The Stern Grove Festival Venue and Crowd Factor

 The grove in Stern Grove's name refers to the eucalyptus trees that form the natural walls for this lovely outdoor concert venue.
 The main Concert Meadow surrounds the stage and offers open seating on the lawn.
 Concert-goers can also find places to sit on the surrounding hillside under the trees.
 The nearby West Meadow is also available, where you can hear the music but won't be able to see the performers.